UmbertoPalatini/DeSeq2_DEGs_OutlierDetector/README.md

 all samples of the other group is a biologically valid signal (complete induction from a silent baseline).
-This script retains such genes as Clean, because rule 2 (sparse expression) only fires when fewer than three samples express the gene across the entire contrast — a gene expressed in all five replicates of the treatment group has five non-zero observations and passes comfortably.
+This script retains such genes as Clean, because rule 2 (sparse expression) only fires when fewer than three samples express the gene across the entire contrast, a gene expressed in all five replicates of the treatment group has five non-zero observations and passes comfortably.
 Genes whose non-zero signal is confined to one or two samples regardless of group membership